JWMB/CurricuLLM/README.md

 Feel free to fork the repository, and use however you wish (as long as the license is respected).

+Once the foundation is laid, I will start accepting PRs with corrections and improvements - initially for global and topic-specific prompt modifications.
+When a part of the generated output (a chapter, section etc) is good enough, it will be excluded from re-generation and only manual edits will be allowed.

 ## Rough plan
 [Project](https://github.com/users/JWMB/projects/2/views/1?system_template=feature_release)
 * Decide on file structure (maybe [language]/[general area]/[subarea]/[demographic]?)